udhayam/HTML-5/README.md

 # HTML-5
-Step By Step from scratch
+Step By Step Guide from scratch